Add the ip to /etc/hosts:

 - You can create a certificate in the

-extension. - Once ran you will be prompted for information pertaining to the certificate.
+home/bill/Certs/directory and make sure the file has thecrtextension. - Once ran you will be prompted for information pertaining to the certificate.

 - I ran through each category and insert a malicious payload to turn the

-- Here are the categories form the above code:
+sbit on for/usr/bin/bash - Here are the categories form the above code:

 country=$(echo $subject | grep -Eo 'C = .{2}')